NoobTaco/MidnightTesting/guild-housing-leadership-report.md

 10. **Guild participation in open Beta:**
    - To participate in the open Beta, you must have pre-purchased the Midnight expansion.
    - When the open Beta begins, we will need 5 people to help create the guild and 5 more (for a total of 10) to establish the guild housing.
 Afterward, all interested members will be invited into the Beta guild for further housing system testing.
+   - **Important:** Testing has confirmed that only the Guild Master has the authority to establish a guild neighborhood.
+This safeguard ensures proper setup and prevents unintended actions by other guild members.
+   - **Cross-Faction Charter Signing:** Our testing confirmed that cross-faction members can sign a guild charter.
+While this doesn't impact our established guild, it may be useful information for others forming new guilds in Midnight.

 ---